Table Of Content

 05. Simple, protective steps

-- Cool the area: Short, gentle cool packs help reduce warmth in the first few hours.
+- Cool the area: Short, gentle cool packs help bring down warmth in the first few hours.

-- Moisturise: Use fragrance free emollients for two to three days.
-Skip acids and retinoids.
+- Moisturise: Use a fragrance free emollient for two to three days.
+Leave acids and retinoids alone for a bit.

-- Shade and sunscreen: Avoid direct sun for a fortnight.
-Use high protection daily.
+- Shade and sunscreen: Keep the area out of direct sun and use high protection daily.

-- No plucking or waxing: Shaving only between sessions so follicles remain present for the next treatment.
+- No plucking or waxing: Shaving only between sessions, so the follicle is still there for the next treatment.

-- Space sessions: Typically four to six weeks apart so you catch new anagen growth.
+- Space sessions: Usually four to six weeks apart, so you catch fresh anagen growth.

 Considering professional laser instead

-We feature laser hair removal systems that treat all skin tones with speed, comfort and very low running costs, with free training and certification included.
+We feature laser hair removal systems designed for all skin tones, with fast treatment times, strong comfort features and very low running costs, with free training and certification included.
 Explore our range of laser hair removal machines or view individual systems: Nu TriLaze Plus, Nu eRays Plus, and Nu TriLaze Lite.
-For hands on evaluation, Book a Demo.
+For a hands on evaluation, Book a Demo.
 For pricing, finance and lead times, head to Request Details.

 Dr Majid Zarandouz